callixte-girard/YoutubeChannelLeecher/README.md

 - make video download async and run by 3 or 4 vids

 ### Abandoned | Not useful anymore
+- create children from template in collection's rows —> impossible due to Notion API limitations
+- mysterious errors : maybe it's because of video title containing forbidden characters : `|` or `#` or `/` etc —> no it's not.
 - ignore Liked videos playlist (not really necesary.)
 - find a BETTER WAY to check if download has really started —> get filename by deduction : check which file popped the most recently !
 - after downloading supposed to be finished, check if number files downloaded == len(vids_urls)